david618/planes/README.md

 - Minimum duration of a route will be 172,800 seconds (2 days)
 - The routes will only contain airports in DE (Germany)

-## CreatePlaneEventsFiles
+## CreatePlaneEventsFiles Class

-This class creates events give a routes file.
+Creates events give a routes file.

 The command line takes several parameters
 <pre>